 This sticky and delicious vegan orange chicken uses tofu and is incredibly easy to make.
-Ready in under 25 minutes, this recipe contains no oil!
+Ready in under 25 minutes!

 - 3 cloves garlic, minced

 - 1 inch peeled ginger, grated or minced

 - 1.5 cups orange juice (fresh squeezed or store bought)

 - 1/2 cup organic cane sugar or coconut sugar (see note 2)

 - 3 tablespoons reduced sodium soy sauce or gluten-free tamari